brendankirkpatrick/GPGPU_Template/README.md

 It also includes an example project setup demonstrating how to link to the generated library (HIP or CUDA).

 ## Requirements
-To compile/use the library you need to have [HIP installed](https://rocm.docs.amd.com/projects/HIP/en/latest/install/install.html).
+To compile/use the library with HIP you need to have [HIP installed](https://rocm.docs.amd.com/projects/HIP/en/latest/install/install.html).
 The installation depends on your version of OS/Linux version.
 HIP is also capable of cross compiling to CUDA, but requires the CUDA toolkit to also be installed.

+For compiling with CUDA, simply install the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).

 ## Building/Testing
 The project uses CMake as a build system.